shubham1091/Python_for_everybody/Getting_Started/Chapter_Two/definition.md

 - Anything after a # is ignored by python
 - Why comment?
-  - Describe what is going to happen in a swquence of code
+  - Describe what is going to happen in a sequence of code
   - Document who wrote the code or other ancillary information
   - Turn of a line of code - perhaps temporarily